ferronweb/ferron-website/src/pages/vulnerabilities.md

 Some older versions of Ferron may contain security vulnerabilities.
 It's recommended to keep Ferron up-to-date.

+## Fixed in Ferron 1.0.0-beta6

+- An attacker could send a lot of concurrent requests that have a header defining accepted compression algorithm to be Brotli (for example using `ferrbench -c 100 -d 1h -t 12 -H "Accept-Encoding: br" -h https://victim.example --http2` command) to make the server stop accepting HTTP requests, due to inefficient compression process.
+(CWE-400).

 ## Fixed in Ferron 1.0.0-beta3

 - An attacker could send a request body smaller than the specified length, wait for a long time, and repeat with many connections to possibly exhaust the server resources.
 This is because the server doesn't implement server timeouts.
 (CWE-400)